Darthcedeus/Arabic-Homograph-Domains/README.md

 # Arabic-Homograph-Domains
 Extention for chrome.
 Detects possible homograph domains in Arabic, Urdu &amp; Farsi charecter set to prevent phishng and fraud scams.
+On going project; readme will be updated later